The Obstacle to the Wealth Tax

 A tax that requires apportionment simply means it must be proportional to each state’s population percentage.
 Since California, for instance, has 12% of the U.S. population, then any direct tax on citizens of California cannot exceed 12% of the total raised across the country.
 So, if the federal government wanted to raise $100 billion from wealth taxes, they could only take $12 billion from citizens of California.

 As you can imagine, there are more billionaires residing in the Left Coast State than any other state.
 According to this 2020 Forbes article, California has 165 billionaires as residents.
-So it would be an unfair tax by the states with very few or no billionaires.
+So it would be an unfair tax on the states with very few or no billionaires.
 You certainly couldn’t call it an ultra-billionaire’s tax.
 There are seven states without any billionaires: Alabama, Alaska, Delaware, New Hampshire, New Mexico, North Dakota and Vermont.

 The difficulty in implementing such a wealth tax requiring apportionment is why there will be an all-out assault on the Pollock opinion.
 This onslaught will undoubtedly require misrepresenting history and the actual meaning of direct taxation.
 They will have to invent facts in order to make us all believe their false narrative.